Lightrun raises $4M for its continuous debugging and observability platform – TechCrunch

 “We make a point of investing in technologies that transform big industries,” said Kobi Samboursky, founder and managing partner at Glilot Capital Partners .
 “Lightrun is spearheading Continuous Debugging and Continuous Observability, picking up where CI/CD ends, turning observability into a real-time process instead of the iterative process it is today.
 We’re confident that this will become DevOps and development best practices, enabling I&O leaders to react faster to production issues.”

 For now, there is still a bit of an onboarding process to get started with Lightrun, though that’s generally a very short process, the team tells me.
 Over time, the company plans to make this a self-service process.
-At that point, Lightrun will likely also become more interesting to smaller teams and individual developers, though the company is mostly focused on enterprise users and despite only really launching out of stealth today and offering limited language support, the company already has a number of paying customers, including major enterprises.
+At that point, Lightrun will likely also become more interesting to smaller teams and individual developers, though the company is mostly focused on enterprise users and, despite only really launching out of stealth today and offering limited language support, the company already has a number of paying customers, including major enterprises.

 “Our strategy is based on two approaches: bottom-up and top-down.
 Bottom-up, we’re targeting developers, they are the end-users and we want to ensure they get a quality product they can trust to help them.
 We put a lot of effort into reaching out through the developer channels and communities, as well as enabling usage and getting feedback. […] Top-down approach, we are approaching R&D management like VP of R&D, R&D directors in bigger companies and then we show them how Lightrun saves company development resources and improves customer satisfaction.”

-Unsurprisingly, the company, which currently has about a dozen employees, plans to use the new funding to add support for more languages and to improve its service with new features, including support for tracing.
+Unsurprisingly, the company, which currently has about a dozen employees, plans to use the new funding to add support for more languages and improve its service with new features, including support for tracing.